Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Conclusion

 \section{Conclusion}

 In this paper, we discuss how to characterize graph node classification datasets.
 First, we revisit the concept of homophily and show that commonly used homophily measures have significant drawbacks preventing the comparison of homophily levels between different datasets.
-For this, we formalize properties desirable for a good homophily measure and show which measures satisfy which properties.
-We also show how existing literature on the properties of classification evaluation metrics can be linked to our problem.
-Based on our analysis, we derive that \emph{adjusted homophily} is a better measure of homophily than the ones commonly used in the literature.
-We believe that being able to properly estimate the homophily level of a graph is essential for the future development of heterophily-suited GNNs: we need a characteristic that reliably differentiates homophilous and heterophilous graphs.
+For this, we formalize properties desirable for a good homophily measure and prove which measures satisfy which properties.
+Based on our analysis, we conclude that \emph{adjusted homophily} is a better measure of homophily than the ones commonly used in the literature.
+We recommend using it to estimate and compare homophily levels of various graphs in future works.

 Then, we argue that heterophilous graphs may have very different structural patterns and propose a new property called \emph{label informativeness} ($\mathrm{LI}$) that allows one to distinguish them. $\LI$ characterizes how much information a neighbor's label provides about a node's label.
 Similarly to adjusted homophily, this measure satisfies important properties and thus can be used to compare datasets with different numbers of classes and class size balance.
 Through a series of experiments, we show that $\mathrm{LI}$ correlates well with the performance of GNNs.